Preparing for the ACT

 Different Methods of ACT Preparation

 ACT test is a curriculum and standards-based national college admission exam to evaluate what you have learned throughout your high school.
 The test evaluates your academic readiness for college.
-All the 4-year colleges/universities in the U.S accept the ACT test score.
+All the 4-year colleges/universities in the U.S accept the test's score.
 You are eligible to take the test if you are high school graduates and students in grades between 6 and 9.
 The test includes sub-tests in 4 subject areas: English, Mathematics, Science and Reading.
-If you have plans to take the ACT test, you must definitely prepare for the test in order to achieve the target score.
+If you have plans to take the test, you must definitely prepare for the test in order to achieve the target score.

 Since the ACT is a curriculum-based test, you can do well in this test if you have learned your high school lessons well.
-The ACT test questions are directly associated with the English, Mathematics, Science and Reading areas of your high school courses.
+The test questions are directly associated with English, Mathematics, Science and Reading areas of your high school courses.
 Hence, attending the classes in your high school course daily, listening to the lessons taught in the school with full concentration, and your hard work in studying the subjects at home may be enough to take the test.
-However, thorough ACT preparation will make you more prepared for the test, to get a better score than what you might have got without any specific preparation.
-This article focuses on the different methods of ACT test preparation that you can consider.
+However, thorough preparation will make you more prepared for the test, to get a better score than what you might have got without any specific preparation.
+This article focuses on the different methods of preparation that you can consider.

 Methods of ACT Preparation

 You can prepare for the ACT test in a number of ways:

 - Online programs